Estadio Óscar Hugo Sosa: History

 It wasn't until two decades later, in September 2021, that this project was able to begin, although due to restrictions caused by the COVID-19 pandemic and other setbacks, the work was delayed for some time.
 Currently, the work continues at a slow but steady pace, with a progress of more than 50%, with a view to completing the first stage by 2026.

-View of the future auxiliary fields next to the stadium.